Released on September 30, 2020, along with the Pixel 4a 5G phone, Google calls the Pixel 5

 that lists the coverages you get.
 They include repairs for 10 different categories of damage.
 Then, visit the Smartphone Warranty page

 for further information about the array of phones Upsie protects.
-(Hint: It’s all non-folding smartphones sold and purchased in the US.)
+(Hint: It’s all smartphones, both old and new, sold and purchased in the US.)

 Questions?
 Give Upsie a call